schemenauero/kleen-js/README.md

 # Development
 PR's Welcome!

 Please update code, tests, README, and bump the version number.
-I'll handle rebuilding the code and `npm publish`'ing after the PR is in.
+I'll handle `yarn build`'ing and `npm publish`'ing after the PR is in.

 `yarn test --watch` to run jest tests (and watch for future changes to those tests)

-`yarn build` to build the most recent code before posting PR